NimeshVasani/My_Cooking_Gallary/README.md

 }
 ```

-To handle Response We created Some functions in [Repository](app/src/main/java/diamondcraft/devs/mycookinggallary/repositories/CookingRepository.kt).
+To handle the Response We created Some functions in [Repository](app/src/main/java/diamondcraft/devs/mycookinggallary/repositories/CookingRepository.kt).

 And Load particular Data As a live Data in [ViewModels](app/src/main/java/diamondcraft/devs/mycookinggallary/viewmodels/CookingViewModel.kt) we create different fucntions. for ex :
 ```kotlin